Vyral/base-template/_posts/2019-07-25-a-midyear-snapshot-of-our-2019-kauai-market.md

 tags:
   - Market Update
 excerpt: >-
-  How does our Kaui market look as we move past the midway point of 2019?
+  How does our Kauai market look as we move past the midway point of 2019?
 Find out today.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Ron+Margolis/Videos/2019/Kauai+Real+Estate-+The+Current+State+Of+The+Kauai+Market.mp4